-A phoenix company describes a business that has been purchased out of administration, often by the existing directors, in a ‘pre packaged’ sale.
+A phoenix company describes a business that has been purchased out a formal insolvency process such as administration or liquidation, often by the existing directors.
 The term refers to a phoenix rising from the ashes, but there are strict rules that govern the use of this process.

 It is not possible for directors of an insolvent company to choose this route without clear evidence that creditor interests will be maximised.
-This should be the main consideration for any insolvent company - the insolvency practitioner appointed to oversee company administration is obliged to recoup as much money as possible for unsecured creditors.
+This should be the main consideration for any insolvent company - the insolvency practitioner appointed to oversee the administration or liquidation process is obliged to recoup as much money as possible for unsecured creditors.

 When considering the returns for unsecured creditors, it is clear that the underlying assets of the old company should be sold on at a fair price and not at an undervalue.
 This also avoids accusations that directors have simply walked away from the company’s debt.

-In order to be eligible to use a pre pack sale, the insolvent entity must have no hope of survival.
+A phoenix company can only come about should the original company have no hope of survival.
 This can only be determined by a licensed insolvency practitioner.
 Begbies Traynor offer professional guidance on this and other routes out of insolvency, and are available for appointment as administrators.

 Assuming the purchase is by connected parties such as existing directors and/or shareholders, the buyers may need to purchase the company using their own personal funds if no other investment is available.
 In some cases not all of the assets are purchased – for example when the new company needs to streamline its operations.